cheetah90/wikibrain/README.md

 Host `https://github.com/cheetah90/Atlasify` with your favorite http server (e.g. Apache)

 ### 11. Configure the front end
-change the baseURL and featureArticleURL in atlasify.js based on the host info
+change the baseURL and featureArticleURL in atlasify.js based on the host info.
+Minimally, you just need to change the server name

 ### 12. Start Server
 run `./wb-java.sh org.wikibrain.atlasify.AtlasifyLauncher`